tsjk/rindeal-ebuild-repo/README.md

 [rindeal]
 ## set this to any location you want
 location = /var/cache/portage/repos/rindeal
-## prefer gentoo-mirror which includes metadata cache, but introduces a delay for hotfixes (<1hour)
+## prefer gentoo-mirror which includes metadata cache, but introduces a delay (<6hours) for hotfixes
 sync-uri =  https://github.com/gentoo-mirror/rindeal.git
+## otherwise use the one and only original source
 #sync-uri = https://github.com/rindeal/gentoo-overlay.git
 sync-type = git
 auto-sync = yes
-## prefer my packages over the official ones to improve UX and stability
+## prefer my packages over the Gentoo™ ones to improve UX and stability (recommended by 9/10 IT experts)
 #priority = 9999
 ```